 - Unmodified Opinion.
 Expressed when the auditor concludes that the financial statements are presented fairly and in accordance with accounting standards. - Qualified Opinion.
-Expressed when the auditor concludes that there are material misstatements in the financial statements but are not significant to the overall presentation of the financial statements. - Adverse Opinion.
+Expressed when the auditor concludes that there are material misstatements in the financial statements but are not significant to the overall presentation of the financial statements.

+- Adverse Opinion.
 Expressed when the auditor concludes that misstatements in the financial statements are both material and significant to the financial statements. - Disclaimer of Opinion.
 Expressed when the auditor is unable to obtain sufficient appropriate audit evidence on which to base an opinion.

 The DoD OIG oversaw the audits of 21 DoD Component financial statements, and also performed the audit of the FY 2018 DoD Agency-Wide Basic Financial Statements.
-5 Components received unmodified opinions, 1 Component received a qualified opinion, and 15 Components received disclaimers of opinion.
+As reflected in Table 2, of the 21 Component audits, 5 Components received unmodified opinions, 1 Component received a qualified opinion, and 15 Components received disclaimers of opinion.